Do you feel like your or your teammates’ communication efforts often get misunderstood?

 Dynamic communication style is high-energy, with a goal to motivate and inspire others to do something.

-Use it wisely — it can be ineffective if your audience doesn’t have enough knowledge or experience to successfully take action.
+However, make sure to use it wisely — it can be ineffective if your audience doesn’t have enough knowledge or experience to successfully take action.

 Style #5: Relinquishing

-Relinquishing communication style implies being highly receptive to the ideas of others.
-Sometimes, to the point where others take the initiative, while the manager listens and makes comments here and there.
+Relinquishing communication style implies being highly receptive to the ideas of others — sometimes, to the point where others take the initiative, while the manager listens and makes comments here and there.

 This style is effective when team members are dependable, responsible, and knowledgeable.